 EXCLUSIVE-Mexican reform would allow phone calls as evidence, speed extraditions - draft

-A major reform of Mexico's criminal justice system would allow private communications to be used as evidence and limit legal challenges to avoid extradition delays for criminal suspects, according to a reform draft reviewed by Reuters on Tuesday.
-It would also permit the Mexican penal code to be extended to crimes committed outside the country if the wrong-doing causes harm in Mexico or to Mexicans, as the government scrambles to address growing insecurity nationwide.
+A sweeping reform of Mexico's criminal justice system would allow private communications to be used as evidence and limit legal challenges to avoid extradition delays for criminal suspects, according to a draft reviewed by Reuters on Tuesday.
+It would also extend Mexico's penal code to crimes committed outside the country if the wrong-doing causes harm in Mexico or to Mexicans, such as a shooting last August in El Paso, Texas, that took the lives of eight Mexican nationals.

 Rampant violence and criminal impunity have become a major headache for Lopez Obrador's one-year-old government.
 Last year's homicide rate reached a new record and the president's once-sky-high popularity has taken a hit.
 His leftist Morena party controls both chambers of Congress, and proposals he backs will likely be approved.